frankthvandeven/VenturaSQL/README.md

 + Entering SQL statements (or complete scripts) in the VenturaSQL Studio editor is an acceptable starting point for implementing your data access API.
 + You don't want to spend time writing Web API controller code.

-Read [Making the case for VenturaSQL](https://sysdev.nl/2021/05/making-the-case-for-venturasql/) for a comparison between VenturaSQL and ORM.
+Read [Making the case for VenturaSQL](https://sysdev.nl/making-the-case-for-venturasql/) article for a comparison between VenturaSQL and ORM.
 The article explains the difference between approaches, and what solution to choose depending on the scenario.

 The only requirement for using VenturaSQL is that the client must be able to run C# code.
 A browser running C# code with Blazor WebAssembly is supported, but a browser only running JavaScript is not supported.